 - Learn how to analyze student, class, school, and district data.

-Learn how to use real-time assessment data to aid decision-making and inform instruction.
+Learn how to use assessment data to aid decision-making to inform instruction.

-- Use Galileo K-12 Online tools to create assignments and lesson plans which link assessments to instruction.
+- Use Galileo tools to create assignments, interactive Instructional Dialogs, lesson plans, and unit plans which link assessment of state and Common Core State Standards to instruction.